 "Civilians who have tried to escape or find food have been killed or injured by anti-personnel mines and sniper fire by pro-regime forces," Sison said at the Security Council meeting.

-in Syria is nearing its five-year mark, with the brutal regime pitted against rebels.
+The civil war in Syria is nearing its five-year mark, with the brutal regime pitted against rebels.
 The terrorist group ISIS has taken over large swaths of the country and neighboring Iraq.

 More than 250,000 Syrians -- mostly civilians -- have been killed, according to the United Nations.
 About 10.5 million Syrians have fled their homes -- and more than 4 million of those have left the country, playing a large part in Europe's migrant crisis.